 “This is Yolo County – between the range and the river – with its high grazing lands, grain lands, alfalfa lands, vinelands, orchard lands and land for every vegetable growth under sun and shower.
 Yolo County, with irrigation on the west and reclamation on the east, is just coming into its own – the richest spot in all the great Sacramento basin; Yolo County favored by rainstorm and sunshine – where every creek, winter-rivulet, or summer rill dripping from the bordering hills is a Nile sowing seasons of fertility over the plain.”

 – History of Yolo County California, Tom Gregory, 1913

-I’ve spent a lot of time traveling around Yolo County over the past fifteen years – as a ten year resident of Woodland, manager of some of the busiest restaurants in Davis, and a farm and agriculture advocate and consultant – I’ve been fortunate to experience the area’s farms and agricultural richness first hand.
+I’ve spent a lot of time traveling around Yolo County over the past sixteen years – as a ten year resident of Woodland, manager of some of the busiest restaurants in Davis, and a farm and agriculture advocate and consultant – I’ve been fortunate to experience the area’s farms and agricultural richness first hand.
 Whether you’re following Highway 128 through quaint and welcoming Winters or Highway 16 through the picturesque Capay Valley, it seems as if little has changed since Tom Gregory wrote his eloquent description of the region.
 It’s as evident today as it was in 1913 – agriculture is the heart of Yolo County.